rtm516/GeyserMC-wiki/Common-Issues.md

 ## Geyser Not Showing Up in Friends Tab
 This is also a common one, Geyser won't always show up in your friends tab and you will have to manually add it through the servers tab.
 Start off by just using `localhost` or `0.0.0.0` as the IP address.
 If that does not work, use your **local** IPv4 address.

+## Geyser Showing Up On Local Computer But Not Anywhere Else

+Check your firewall settings and make sure that Java is allowed.

 ## SRV Records Not Properly Working

 Bedrock edition does not support SRV records, so this option won't work at all.